Madlanga Commission: SA Reacts As Witness Implicates Top Cops in Tender Fraud

 According to IOL, the witness appeared at the Commission of Inquiry's public hearings at Brigitte Mabandla Justice College in Tshwane.
 Witness C accused suspended Deputy National Commissioner General Shadrack Sibiya and the head of the Hawks, Major General Lesetja Senona.

 Matlala alleged that he would pay Sibiya for every payment that he received from the tender that his company awarded him.
-The witness, who joined the Political Killings Task Team in 2020, said a middleman, who is a police officer stationed at SAPS' head office, operated under Sibiya's command.
+The witness, who joined the Political Killings Task Team in 2020, stated that a middleman, a police officer stationed at the SAPS' head office, operated under Sibiya's command.

 South Africans slam Sibiya